-Upon entry into the program, each student is assigned two program advisors, one from the Departments of Education or Child Study and Human Development and one from the Mathematics, Sciences, or Engineering Departments.
+Upon entry into the program, each PhD student is assigned two program advisors, one of whom is a faculty member in STEM Education and serves as the student’s primary mentor.
 Program advisors help students choose courses, internships, and research activities.
 These advisors can be changed at any time within the program.

 Students are required to complete 18 courses to fulfill requirements for the PhD in STEM Education degree.
 These include:

 PhD students must complete an original research study for their dissertation.
 The program is built around a set of experiences designed to help students reach this goal.
 In addition to coursework, PhD students complete two qualifying papers.
-Students consult with their advisors about productive and appropriate topics.
 Ideally, qualifying papers lead to professional presentations and publications and into the dissertation project.

-The objectives of the Science, Technology, Engineering, and Mathematics Doctor of Philosophy program will allow students to do the following:
+The objectives of the PhD STEM Education program will allow students to do the following: